Why Your Dishwasher Smells Bad

-Solution: A pretty simple one – just clear the smelly particles away.
-You’ll find the filter/food trap at the bottom of the dishwasher, just above the drain.
-If it isn’t removable, then just stick on a pair of rubber gloves and give it a good scrape and scrub.
-If it is removable, simply pull out the filter and scrape the offending items into the bin and give it a quick, warm rinse under the tap to get rid of the smaller debris.
+The solution to this issue is a pretty simple one — all you have to do is to clear the stinky particles away from the filter.
+You can find the filter at the bottom of your dishwasher, right above the drain.
+If your dishwasher’s filter isn’t removable, you can just put on a pair of rubber gloves and scrape it the best way you can.
+If it is removable, pull it out, scrape the stinky mess into the rubbish bin and thoroughly rinse it with warm tap water to get rid of minor particles.

 If you have never heard of it, don’t worry.
 Most people don’t know what it is either.
 Moreover, some dishwashers are not equipped with it.
 However, in case your dishwasher has one, it would be good to know a bit about it.
 An air gap prevents water from overflowing within your dishwasher but directs excessive water into your kitchen sink.
 An air gap also keeps waste that may come from your kitchen sink from entering the dishwasher.
 Consequently, if there is no air gap in your dishwasher, the food leftovers from the sink may well enough become the source of some awful odors in your machine.

 The solution is simple as it is, even though it needs some skills.
 If you constantly experience issues with a smelly dishwasher, you may want to install an air gap in your sanitary ware.
 We recommend you to hire a trained installation specialist.
 Then, you can be sure that everything is done perfectly well.